samiranrl/Carrom_rl/README.md

 ## Introduction

-This is the 0.1 release of Carrom_rl - A Carrom two player Simulator, which provides an interface that allows you to design agents that connect to single player and doubles carrom servers, to play a game.
+This is the 0.1 release of Carrom_rl - A Carrom two player Simulator, which provides an interface that allows you to design agents that connect to single player and doubles carrom servers, to play.
 It is built in python, using pygame + pymunk.
 This is the course project for [CS 747 - Foundations of Intelligent and Learning Agents](https://www.cse.iitb.ac.in/~shivaram/teaching/cs747-a2016/index.html), taught by [Prof. Shivaram Kalyanakrishnan](https://www.cse.iitb.ac.in/~shivaram/) at IIT Bombay.

 Feedback/suggestions/bugs are welcome.